Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 Financial details and a supporting letter from a suitable professional are required.

-The HCPT Trust organises pilgrimage trips for children each Easter to Lourdes in the French Pyrenees.
+The HCPT Trust organises pilgrimage trips for children each Easter and summer to Lourdes in the French Pyrenees.

 It takes about 2,000 children with disabilities, social or emotional needs who are supported by volunteer helpers.
 They do not need to belong to a religious group or come from a religious background.